allenta/zabbix-template-for-varnish-cache/README.rst

-**This is a Zabbix template + discovery & sender script useful to monitor Varnish Cache Plus instances**:
+**This is a Zabbix template + script useful to monitor Varnish Cache Plus instances**:

 1. Copy ``zabbix-varnish-cache.py`` to ``/usr/local/bin/``.